thanosba/Matching-and-Replacing-Patterns/README.md

-# Matching-and-Replacing-Patterns
-# Secure Method
+# Matching-and-Replacing-Patterns - Secure Method

-This script turns a valid URL into an HTML link ( HTML - PHP )
+#This script turns a valid URL into an HTML link ( HTML - PHP )